An orthogonal perspective on Gauss composition: Introduction

 \subsection{Contents}

-In \cref{sec:setup}, we give terminology and notation for quadratic modules, universal framed objects, Clifford algebras.
-In \cref{sec:pseudo}, we explore pseudoregular modules and show functorial properties of the Clfford map.
-In \cref{sec:dor}, we discuss discriminants, orientations via the universal Clifford center, and rigidifications (and compare to determinant structures).
-In \cref{sec:norms}, we define a norm functor and compare to Wood's result.
-In \cref{sec:finishproof}, we prove the main theorem and derive its corollaries.
-Finally, in \cref{sec:litreview}, we discuss the application to orthogonal modular forms, derive the connections to genera and class sets, and review recent work generalizing Gauss composition.
+In \cref{sec:setup}, we give terminology and notation for quadratic modules, framed objects, stacks, and Clifford algebras.
+In \cref{sec:pseudo}, we explore pseudoregular modules in the context of the Clifford map.
+In \cref{sec:norms}, we define a norm functor proving \Cref{Main Thm GO} and compare to Wood's result.
+In \cref{sec:dor}, we discuss orientations via the universal Clifford center and prove the corollaries of \Cref{Main Thm GO}.
+In \cref{sec: universal composition law}, we develop the universal composition law, including the recovery of classical composition laws.
+In \cref{sec:rigid}, we discuss rigidifications and prove the results in \cref{sec:simlattices}.
+In \cref{sec: app}, we discuss the applications of the previous results to lattices over Dedekind domains and genera and class sets of primitive binary quadratic modules.
+In \cref{recentwork}, we review recent work generalizing Gauss composition.